vpetersson/vpetersson.com/nerding-out-with-viktor.md

 ## About

-Hosted by Viktor, a trailblazer in the realm of remote work and digital signage, this podcast is more than just a tech show; it's a journey into the heart of innovation.
-Viktor, who launched his first successful enterprise in college and now leads Screenly, brings his wealth of experience and visionary mindset to every episode.

-Nerding Out with Viktor is not just another tech podcast.
-It's a deep dive into the technologies that are shaping our world.
-Each episode features insightful conversations with leading tech experts, covering a spectrum of topics from AI and software development to breakthroughs in hardware and cybersecurity.

-Viktor's entrepreneurial journey, from pioneering remote-only operations to revolutionizing digital signage with [Screenly](https://www.screenly.io) and [Anthias](https://anthias.screenly.io), sets the stage for engaging discussions.
-He brings a unique perspective, blending his business acumen with a genuine passion for technology.
-This podcast aims to educate and inspire, breaking down complex tech concepts into accessible, fascinating narratives.
+Join Viktor, a proud nerd and seasoned entrepreneur, whose academic journey at Santa Clara University in Silicon Valley sparked a career marked by innovation and foresight.
+From his college days, Viktor embarked on an entrepreneurial path, beginning with YippieMove, a groundbreaking email migration service, and continuing with a series of bootstrapped ventures.

+Viktor's journey is characterized by his ability to identify and capitalize on uncharted opportunities.
+He co-created Blotter, a highly successful productivity app for macOS, and has been skillfully managing remote teams for over a decade, demonstrating visionary leadership well ahead of global trends.

+Leading his current venture, Screenly, which he also bootstrapped, Viktor has been dedicated to transforming the digital signage industry.
+Screenly, the company's flagship product, stands as the world's first developer-friendly digital signage solution, currently powering over 10,000 screens worldwide.
+Alongside this, the company developed Anthias, a top-ranked open-source digital signage solution, further cementing Viktor's reputation as an innovative force in the industry.

+"Nerding Out with Viktor" captures this rich entrepreneurial spirit in a podcast format.
+The show features in-depth discussions with leading tech experts across diverse fields, from AI and software development to cybersecurity and hardware innovations.
+Viktor, drawing on his Silicon Valley education and his experiences in bootstrapping all his ventures, breaks down complex tech concepts into engaging and understandable dialogues.

-Whether you're a tech enthusiast, a budding entrepreneur, or someone curious about the future of technology, Nerding Out with Viktor is your go-to source for compelling tech content.
-Join Viktor as he explores the cutting-edge of technology with the minds that are shaping its future.
+Whether you're a fellow tech nerd, an aspiring entrepreneur, or simply fascinated by the rapidly evolving tech landscape, "Nerding Out with Viktor" is your go-to podcast for stimulating, insightful conversations.
+Join Viktor as he delves into the minds of those shaping our technological future.

-Subscribe now to Nerding Out with Viktor and become a part of a community where technology and entrepreneurial spirit converge.
+Subscribe to "Nerding Out with Viktor" now and become part of a community where being a proud nerd and entrepreneurial innovation come together in captivating discussions.

 ## Links